 That surprises people.
 Many think the whole point of a life coach is to have someone telling you what you need to do differently and giving advice.
 We can share resources with you and tell you what’s worked for other clients.
 But we understand better than most that the answers really need to come from within you.

 That’s why our first job is not to advise but rather to listen and to listen deeply.
 We’ll ask you questions that help you find answers within yourself that you didn’t even know were there.
 One of my favorite moments as a coach is when a client says “I didn’t even know I thought that until I heard myself say it out loud.”
-That happens fairly often when I’m coaching.
+That happens fairly often.

 I won’t let you hire me until we’ve had a complimentary session

 It’s difficult to know whether or not a coach is right for you without first having a conversation.
-I’d love to offer you a 30-minute complimentary session (it could go over, so please schedule in at least 45 minutes or let me know you must keep strictly to 30 minutes).
-In that session, we’ll talk a little more about what coaching is, answer any questions you have, and do a short coaching demo.
+I’d love to offer you a 45- to 120-minute complimentary coaching session (you choose the length).
+In that session, we’ll talk a little more about what coaching is, answer any questions you have, and do coaching session to explore your goals.
 You’ll leave the call with one small action item.
 And I will hold you accountable!
 I’ll follow up in about a week to see how you did with it.